You are here

 The Pricing Authority recognised that the AR-DRG system was not the ideal classification in the longer term for mental health services.
 This is primarily because diagnosis is not as strong a driver of resource utilisation for mental health care services as it is in other acute services.

-The development of the AMHCC will significantly improve the clinical meaningfulness of the classification leading to an improvement in the cost predictiveness and will support the new models of care being implemented in all states and territories.
+The development of the Australian Mental Health Care Classification (AMHCC) will significantly improve the clinical meaningfulness of the classification leading to an improvement in the cost predictiveness and will support the new models of care being implemented in all states and territories.

 There are a number of steps that were followed in designing the AMHCC: